-Are you looking forward to keeping your organization’s information in one place, providing accessibility to a distributed team and providing enhanced collaboration?
-Have you come across Microsoft SharePoint and need to understand how it operates as a knowledge management system?
+Are you looking forward to keeping your organization’s information in one place, supplying accessibility to a distributed team and supplying enhanced collaboration?
+Have you come across Microsoft SharePoint and need to understand how it runs as a knowledge management system?
 Well… Let’s look into using SharePoint as a Knowledge Management System pros and cons

 What is Microsoft SharePoint?

 Microsoft SharePoint is a cloud-based collaborative platform with seamless integration with Microsoft Office 365 applications, storage systems, and content management.

 It is highly configurable and can be used differently in various companies.

 A 2016 report by Microsoft showed that over 70% of Fortune 500 companies are already receiving help from using SharePoint.
 A company’s staff can access and manage policies, forms, procedures, and other work resources.
 SharePoint has also helped companies to enhance their content management necessities.

 They can read and update internal communications and collaborate on a project.

 In addition, SharePoint can help the staff to perform more tasks within a short time with features such as: